Pupil Premium & Year 7 Catch Up

 Pupil premium funding allocation this academic year

-Pupil premium funding carried forward from previous years (enter £0 if not applicable)
+Pupil premium funding carried forward from previous year

 £0